- What’s the thing with customer journeys?

-At this stage you could also use social listening to understand how the competition is perceived across various channels.
-You could use tools such as Google Alerts or BrandMentions to uncover conversations about the industry, the competition and its products.
-You can also monitor relevant hashtags to “listen” to what people are saying about your competitors online.
+At this stage, you could also use social listening to understand how the competition is perceived across various channels.
+For example, you could use tools such as Google Alerts or BrandMentions to uncover conversations about the industry, the competition, and its products.
+You can also monitor relevant hashtags to “listen” to what people say about your competitors online.

-After doing this you’ll need to be able to define your own positioning and figure out how you can differentiate from the competition.
-A great resource for doing this is April Dunford’s book “Obviously awesome”.
+After doing this, you’ll need to define your own positioning and figure out how you can differentiate from the competition.
+A great resource for doing this is April Dunford’s book “Obviously awesome.”

 Now, this info can help narrow down your initially brainstormed audience.
-You might be able to segment your audience.
+Then, you might be able to segment your audience.